-- ensure the site of the accident is made safe or persons are kept clear of any danger; - 3. inform the line manager and Head of Department/School/Service and/or the Health and Safety Manager immediately if the accident is deemed serious or if a dangerous occurrence may put others at risk.
-In the evening the Duty Manager should be informed of the accident and they can be contacted through the Reception at South Shields (3999) or Tynemet (5417): - 4. note the names of any witnesses and or the position of any relevant objects; - 5. complete the accident report form AR1 ensuring injured party details are available and signatures provided.
+- 1. summon a First Aider using the contact numbers on the First Aid posters located throughout the college; - 2. ensure the site of the accident is made safe or persons are kept clear of any danger; - inform the line manager and Director / Head of Department and/or the Health and Safety Manager immediately if the accident is deemed serious or if a dangerous occurrence may put others at risk.
+In the evening the Duty Manager should be informed of the accident and they can be contacted through the Reception at South Shields (3500) or TyneMet (5000); - 4. note the names of any witnesses and or the position of any relevant objects; - 5. complete the accident report form AR1 ensuring injured party details are available and signatures provided.
 N.B.
 Although we endeavour to provide injured party signatures on all occasions it is unlikely in all circumstances that this can be achieved.